-The Louisiana Assessor's Retirement Fund was created by Act 91 Section 1 of the 1950 regular Legislature Session.
-The Fund is a cost sharing, multiple-employer, qualified governmental defined benefit pension plan covering assessors and their deputies employed by any parish of the State of Louisiana, under the provisions of Louisiana Revised Statues 11:1401 through 1494.
+The Louisiana Assessors' Retirement Fund ("Fund") was created by Act 91 Section 1 of the 1950 regular session of the Legislature of the State of Louisiana.
+The Fund is a cost-sharing, multiple-employer, qualified governmental defined benefit pension plan covering assessors and their deputies employed by any parish of the State of Louisiana, under the provisions of Louisiana Revised Statutes 11:1401 through 1494.
 The plan is a qualified plan as defined by the Internal Revenue Code Section 401(a), effective January 1, 1998.
-Membership in the Louisiana Assessors' Retirement Fund is a condition of employment for Assessors and their full time employees.
+Membership in the Fund is a condition of employment for assessors and their full-time employees.